 Usually, young fig trees will need only 28 grams or one ounce of plant food per month.

-Older fig trees require less fertilizer and may only need half of the required amount in comparison to young fig trees.
+Older fig trees require less fertilizer and may only need half the amount necessary compared to young fig trees.

 Conclusion About Best Fertilizers for Potted Fig Trees

 Growing fig trees outdoors or indoors is not extremely difficult.